-‘Thinking of giving up my social media accounts this Sunday,’ says PM Modi
+‘Thinking of giving up social media,’ says Modi; Rahul Gandhi asks him to give up hatred instead

 He is the world’s third-most-followed politician on Twitter after former United States President Barack Obama and current President Donald Trump.